-Thank the silicon gods then Samsung and Global Foundries have perfected their 14nm FinFET production process and have allowed the GPU race to get going again.
+Thank the silicon gods then Samsung and Global Foundries perfected their 14nm FinFET production process and allowed the GPU race to get going again.
 FinFET?
 That’s essentially the same technology Intel has been using for years in its Tri-Gate 3D transistors, a micro-engineered miracle enabling the industry to circumvent the electrical leakage you get with teeny-tiny componentry.

 The reasoning?
 AMD have said they’re specifically looking to lower the entry point of VR gaming by releasing a brand new mainstream card at an affordable $229 price point.
-As well as “making the next millions of gamers PC gamers,” or so says AMD’s Evan Groenke, Senior Product Manager at AMD.
+As well as “making the next millions of gamers PC gamers,” or so claimed AMD’s Evan Groenke, Senior Product Manager at AMD.

-There’s also the fact that this is where the big volume of graphics card sales reside, so it’s not a purely altruistic stance.
+There is also the fact that this is where the big volume of graphics card sales reside, so it’s not a purely altruistic stance.
 AMD claim 84% of PC gamers only buy $100-$300 graphics cards, so if AMD can get the jump on Nvidia in this segment then they could shift a whole lot of GPUs.

 Historically you release your new GPU architecture with a big, speedy graphics card right from the off so you can immediately deliver unprecedented levels of graphics performance and cross your fingers the trickle down effect will have everyone salivating over what your more affordable versions will offer.